 To ensure that VAUDE uses biogas exclusively, despite the great distance between the plant and the company, TÜV certifies that the quantity VAUDE actually uses is actually fed into the gas network from the sugar factory.
 Read more here.

 In order to be able to evaluate our heating energy consumption independently from outdoor temperatures and the duration of the heating period, we use regional degree days for Ravensburg (GTZspez) to compare our consumption levels.
-We receive this information every year from the Ravensburg Energy Agency listed this value at 3,715 for 2017.
+We receive this information every year from the Ravensburg Energy Agency.

 This resulted in higher weather-adjusted heating energy needs than our actual consumption meaning that we used less energy for heating than would be predicted from the outdoor temperatures.

 VAUDE not only has photovoltaics on its roofs (more about it here ), but also solar thermal energy for hot water.
 For example, after a strenuous bike commute to work, our employees can take a hot shower using solar energy.

 This conserves the gas needed for hot water production.
 We supplement with gas only when the sun doesn’t shine.
 In 2018, we generated 2,200 kilowatt hours of energy with solar thermal energy which is an increase of over 20% compared to the previous year.